Is Vodka Made From Potatoes (Real Facts)

 Other Vodka Production Methods

-While potato and grain-based vodkas are the most widely recognized, there are also other methods of vodka production.
+While potato and grain-based vodkas are the most widely recognize, there are also other methods of vodka production.
 These include the use of fruits, such as grapes or apples, as well as alternative agricultural sources like sugar beets or corn.
 Each method results in a unique flavor profile, adding to the diverse range of vodkas available on the market.

 Myths and Misconceptions